andru-kun/wildrig-multi/README.md

       --protocol PROTOCOL       set stratum protocol(ethproxy, ethstratum, stratum, stratum1, stratum2, ufo, ufo2)

       --watchdog                enable checking how long videocards are running OpenCL kernel(terminate if more than 30 sec.)
-      --watchdog-script FILE    set file to execute when watchdog triggers(can be used without --watchdog parameter)\n\
-      --strategy=N              strategy of feeding videocards with job(default: 0)
-      --split-job=N             set amount of gpu's(or threads of it, keep this in mind) solving one job
+      --watchdog-script FILE    set file to execute when watchdog triggers(can be used without --watchdog parameter) --strategy N              strategy of feeding videocards with job(default: 0) --split-job N             set amount of gpu's(or threads of it, keep this in mind) solving one job

       --scratchpad-url URL      where miner can download scratchpad for wildkeccak algo --scratchpad-file FILE    where to save scratchpad(including file name)